therealharshit/www-v2/docs/dev_guide.md

 `GitLens`, `markdownlint`, `Prettier`, `Tailwind CSS IntelliSense`, and `SVG`.

-All that, however, shouldn't necessarily stop you from using _**Emacs**_, _**Nano**_, or _**Vim**_, if that's your poison :D. Happy coding!
+All that, however, shouldn't necessarily stop you from using _**Emacs**_, _**Nano**_, or _**Vim**_, if that's your preference.
+Happy coding!